 An annual audit of safeguarding procedures is completed by the head teacher and safeguarding governor to ensure continued up to date best practice.
 An action plan is compiled from the audit.
 There is a notice board for safeguarding information in the staff room.
 Safeguarding is an agenda item on every full Governing Body meeting.

 All staff, including temporary staff and volunteers are subject to stringent background checks including clearance with the Disclosure and Barring Service (DBS) to ensure their suitability for working with children.

-Our Safeguarding Policy can be downloaded below as well as statutory guidance for schools on safeguarding children and safer recruitment.
+Our Child Protection and Safeguarding Policy can be downloaded below as well as statutory guidance for schools on safeguarding children and safer recruitment.

 Key Safeguarding Staff